 Often used in medications, these compounds can be fatal to your dog.
 Although it may be tempting to give your dog the last drop of tea from your cup as a treat, think again.
-Caffeine can be fatal to your dog.
-If your dog swallows tea, coffee or any other product that contains Methylxanthines, you will notice symptoms of toxicity within 6 – 12 hours.
+Caffeine can make your dog seriously ill.
+If your dog swallows tea, coffee, or any other product that contains Methylxanthines, you will notice symptoms of toxicity within 6 – 12 hours.
 As coffee is a stimulant, you may notice the following:

 - Increased heart rate

 Avocado is one of those foods that your dog may be sensitive to, even though it is not considered toxic.
-Avocados are toxic to horses, birds, cows and some other large animals because of a naturally occurring fungicidal toxin called Persin.
+Avocados are toxic to horses, birds, cows, and other large animals because of a naturally occurring fungicidal toxin called Persin.

-Avocado pits are tempting to some dogs and the bigger risk is that once eaten, they can create serious issues by causing an obstructions in your dog’s oesophagus, stomach or intestinal tract.
+Avocado pits are tempting to some dogs.
+The bigger risk is that once eaten; it could lead to a blockage, obstructing your dog’s esophagus, stomach, or intestinal tract.

 - Lack of stools

-Despite avocado being classed as non toxic to dogs, it still makes our list.
+Despite avocado being classed as non-toxic to dogs, it still makes our list of foods your dog should never eat.
 Why take the chance when there are alternative treats out there that are considered totally safe for dogs.

-Just like onions, leeks, chives and shallots, garlic is a member of the allium family.
-All the allium family can cause haemolytic anaemia and potentially gastroenteritis.
+Like leeks, chives, shallots, and onions, garlic is a member of the allium family.
+All the allium family can cause gastrointestinal issues and hemolytic anemia.

-Garlic can cause major problems for your dog even if it’s in small doses.
+Garlic can cause major problems for your dog, even if it’s small amounts.
 Typical symptoms of an adverse reaction include:

-The destruction of red blood cells can be at a sub-clinical level.
+Red blood cell destruction can be at a sub-clinical level.
 This means that the damage is happening despite your dog not showing any outward symptoms.
 Damage at this level can only be seen under the microscope or in laboratory tests.

-I can’t imagine why anyone would want to give their dog sugar free gum, but it makes our list because of Xylitol, one of the gum’s main ingredients.
+I can’t imagine why anyone would want to give their dog chewing gum, but it makes our list because of the sweetener Xylitol, one of the gum’s main ingredients.

-When ingested by dogs, Xylitol is absorbed by the bloodstream and creates a huge spike in the release of insulin.
-This surge of insulin results in a dog’s blood sugar level dropping to critical levels (this is known as hypoglycaemia).
+When ingested by dogs, Xylitol is absorbed by the bloodstream and creates a huge spike in insulin release.
+This surge of insulin results in a dog’s blood sugar level dropping to critical levels (this is known as hypoglycemia).

 - Lack of coordination

 It only takes a small amount of Xylitol to present a danger to your dog.
 One piece of gum is enough to cause problems for a small dog.
-As Xylitol toxicity is life threatening, you should be on the lookout for Xylitol.
-It can be found in common foods that use low sugar alternatives, as well as candy, sweets and gum.
+As Xylitol toxicity is life-threatening, you should be on the lookout for Xylitol.
+It can be found in common foods that use low sugar alternatives and candy, sweets, and gum.

-If your dog has eaten chocolate they may exhibit the following symptoms:
+If your dog has eaten chocolate, they exhibit the following symptoms:

 - Raised temperature